SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-apis.md

 ### Generate an API token

-The REST API can only be used by authorized users who possess a valid JWT API key.
-An administrator should perform the following steps to issue an API key for an Cloud SOAR user:
+To use our Cloud SOAR REST API, you must be an authorized user with a valid JWT API key.
+Org administrators should perform the following steps to issue an API key for a Cloud SOAR user:

 1. Select the desired user in the [User Management](/docs/cloud-soar/global-functions-menu/#user-management) section.
 1. Scroll to the **API Token** section.